Stop Paying the “Quiet Tax” on Your Kioptrix Notes

 Money Block: Evidence eligibility checklist (yes/no)

-Can you safely write “SMB server likely” from this?
+Can you safely write โSMB server likelyโ from this?

-• Yes if: you can run an SMB negotiation script (or equivalent) and get a response.
+<20>appears and 139/445 are reachable from your host. - Yes if: you can run an SMB negotiation script (or equivalent) and get a response.

-Next step: If any “No,” run a 1-minute SMB confirmation pass and update notes.
+Next step: If any โNo,โ run a 1-minute SMB confirmation pass and update notes.

 Confirm SMB the quiet way: minimal commands, maximum certainty